"Isn't Your Baby Sleeping Through The Night?"

 some rough times.

-frustrated because others expect your baby to sleep
+expect your little one to sleep

 through, or if your friend's 3 week old baby sleeps for 8 hours in a